Quality-Assurance-DAO/neo4j/README.md

 ## Overview

+A graph-based system for analyzing meeting relationships, participant interactions, and decision flows.

 This utility imports SingularityNET meeting data into a Neo4j Aura graph database, creating a queryable graph structure of meetings, participants, documents, action items, and metadata.

 ## Data Model Visualization